 The same goes for "hate speech."
 As long as the speech of definitely hateful people like the Ku Klux Klan, neo-Nazis, etc. is protected, you won't have the kind of censorship of far more innocent things that "hate speech" laws in France, India, Poland, Britain, etc. have led to.

-To quote A Man for All Seasons, I'd give the Devil the benefit of the law for my own safety's sake.
+To quote A Man for All Seasons,

 So I will be seeing The Interview as a matter of principle.
 If the movie sucks, so be it.
 If I'm giving money to a company that's too inept to protect its employees and customers, so be it.
 This is about taking a stand against appeasement and threats of violence, in defense of artistic freedom against crude coercion.